OpenDSA/OpenDSA/RST/en/Glossary.rst

       A :term:`graph` where every :term:`vertex` connects to every other vertex.

+   complex number
+      In mathematics, an imaginary number, that is, a number with a real component and an imaginary component.

    Composite design pattern
       Given a class hierarchy representing a set of objects, and a container for a collection of objects, the composite